itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QFormLayout::itemAtPosition(int rowIndex, int role) -> uiItem:
+.. py:function:: QFormLayout.itemAtPosition(rowIndex: int, role: int) -> uiItem

     Returns the item (widget or layout) in this form layout in the row, given by its `rowIndex` and the specified `role`.